ShaggyDog18/SD_SayNumber/README.md

 ### Synchronous Mode

-Playing messages in **Synchronous** mode means the main application cycle is blocked for the time while the entire message that may consists of several MP3 files is being played.
+Playing messages in **Synchronous** mode means the main application cycle is blocked for the time while the entire message is being played.

 Both modes can be used in one application.
 Refer to the library example in which a synch mode is used in *setup()* function, while the asynch mode is used in the *loop()* function.